Bluetile Lounge: Reformation and reissues

 In April 2021, Bluetile Lounge released a new demo track titled "Last Men" on Bandcamp.
 The band also announced plans on their Facebook page for a vinyl reissue of Lowercase, along with the release of additional new recordings.
 Adelaide-based Hobbledehoy Record Co. oversaw the addition of the Bluetile Lounge discography to streaming services in July 2021, and announced the vinyl reissues of both Lowercase and Half Cut in June 2022, with new artwork by band member Howard Healy.

-On June 17th of 2022, the band announced via their Facebook page that a new single, titled Easterly, was available via streaming services.
+On June 17 of 2022, the band announced via their Facebook page that a new single, titled Easterly, was available via streaming services.
+Their first live show in 28 years has been announced for April 2026, in Melbourne.